I have quite a few new gardeners ask me, “When should I start seeds?” It really depends on where you are and what you are planning to grow.

 - Peas – Snap, Shell and Snow

-To use the seed starting calendars, you need to determine the average last date of spring frost and the average first date of fall frost in your area.
-You can do this based on experience, by contacting your local cooperative extension office, or by checking online at a site like Dave’s Garden Frost Date by Zip Code calculator.
+To use the seed starting charts, you need to determine the average last date of spring frost and the average first date of fall frost in your area.

 What Does “Harden” Your Plants Mean?

 In the chart, you'll see the word “harden”.
 When you start plants inside, they need a gentle adjustment period before moving out to the garden full time.
 This is referred to as “hardening off”.